Now welcoming guests · Check availability · hosted by our family for yours

 Dec — Mar

 Five minutes to Wisp's lifts.
-Come home to the hot tub under falling snow, hang wet gear in the mudroom foyer, and warm up by one of two gas fireplaces.
+Come home to the hot tub under falling snow, hang wet gear in the main-floor foyer, and warm up by one of two gas fireplaces.

 ii